SmallImprovements/react-redux-composable-list/README.md

 ## Demo

-You can checkout the live [demo](TODO link) that demonstrates several features of the library.
+You can checkout the live demonstrations ([Showcases](https://react-redux-composable-list-showcases.wieruch.com/), [Real World](https://react-redux-composable-list-realworld.wieruch.com/)) that show several features of the library.

 In addition, you can checkout the [examples/](https://github.com/SmallImprovements/react-redux-composable-list/tree/master/examples) folder in the GitHub repository.
 In each of them you will find instructions to set up the each project.
 You can try them by cloning the whole library repository